Sectional Interest Group Funding

 Use of Funds:

-Genetics Society funds may be used to support speaker travel, accommodation, publicity or any other direct meeting costs, at the organisers’ discretion.
+Genetics Society funds may be used to support speaker travel, accommodation, publicity or any other direct meeting costs, at the organisers’ discretion, but must include a carer’s award to allow those with responsibilities to attend.
 It is understood that budget travel and accommodation options will normally be insisted upon.
 Any unused funds should be returned to the Society.
 The Society will not be liable for any financial losses incurred by the meeting organisers.
 Any profits should be retained solely for the support of similar, future meetings, as approved by the Society.

 A written invoice for the agreed amount of Genetics Society sponsorship should be forwarded to email@example.com, no later than one month after the meeting date.
 Funds may be claimed in advance of the meeting, as soon as the amount of support has been notified in writing.